learn-co-curriculum/swift-constants-and-variables/README.md

 **Objective-C:** `NSLog()` *is still available in Swift.
 However, it's a little more typing than* `print()` *since you still need to give a format specifier in the first argument.
 For example:* `NSLog("%@", greeting + " the world.")` *.*

-<a href='https://learn.co/lessons/swift-constants-and-variables' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/swift-constants-and-variables' title='Swift constants and variables'>Swift constants and variables</a> on Learn.co and start learning to code for free.</p>